 Rouhani and his aides acknowledged that economic sanctions were taking their toll on the Iranian economy.
 But were sanctions the decisive factor in gaining Iran's acceptance of an interim nuclear agreement within months of Rouhani's election?
-Middle East political economist Suzanne Maloney argues that the Iranian case was a fortuitous convergence in the which key conditions of success were present: (1) there was adequate time to develop and hone a sanctions framework that "was far-reaching enough to truly alter Iran's calculus"; (2) the United States marshaled broad international support, a process facilitated by Ahmadineiad's inflammatory persona, and that gained momentum after the 2006 referral of the Iran nuclear issue to the United Nations Security Council; (3) as the nuclear guestion became linked to the country's economic situation during the 2013 presidential election, a divided leadership became increasingly concerned about the impact of sanctions on regime stability; and (4) while sanctions effectively targeted Iran's core interests, they did not create adverse consequences for the states imposing the punitive measures (thanks to increased Saudi and North American production to compensate for embargoed Iranian oil).77 were instrumental in winning Iran's acceptance of the interim agreement.78 After Rouhani's election, a surprising consensus among Iran's major political factions emerged in favor of the nuclear negotiations with the United States and other major powers.
-Dissension within the conservative camp was deflected by Khamenei. who said that Iran would demonstrate "heroic flexibility" in the P5+1 talks.
-In response to conservative criticism that they were pro-Western "collaborators, the Supreme Leader defended Foreign Minister Zarif and his negotiating team as "children of the revolution."
-79 But the acquiescence of the Revolutionary Guard commander Major General Mohammed Ali Jafari to the resumption of negotiations also sounded a cautionary note, which augured the difficulty Rouhani and Zarif would face in selling a nuclear deal to hardliners in Tehran: "Because of the sensitive period during which negotiations must advance. we must remain silent for the time being and hold back our tears....
-It is very sensitive work and the actual goal is removing economic pressure on the people which is very important, so we must progress with care."80
+Middle East political economist Suzanne Maloney argues that the Iranian case was a fortuitous convergence in the which key conditions of success were present: (1) there was adequate time to develop and hone a sanctions framework that "was far-reaching enough to truly alter Iran's calculus"; (2) the United States marshaled broad international support, a process facilitated by Ahmadinejad's inflammatory persona, and that gained momentum after the 2006 referral of the Iran nuclear issue to the United Nations Security Council: (3) as the nuclear question became linked to the country's economic situation during the 2013 presidential election, a divided leadership became increasingly concerned about the impact of sanctions on regime stability; and (4) while sanctions effectively targeted Iran's core interests, they did not create adverse consequences for the states imposing the punitive measures (thanks to increased Saudi and North American production to compensate for embargoed Iranian oil).

+Multilateral sanctions imposed on Iran for flouting its NPT obligations created a linkage between the country's nuclear proaram and its deteriorating economic condition.
+Those punitive measures, castigated by Rouhani as "brutal, illegal and wrong," were instrumental in winning Iran's acceptance of the interim agreement.
+After Rouhani's election, a surprising consensus among Iran's major political factions emerged in favor of the nuclear negotiations with the United States and other major powers.
+Dissension within the conservative camp was deflected by Khamenei, who said that Iran would demonstrate "heroic flexibility" in the P5+1 talks.
+In response to conservative criticism that they were pro-Western "collaborators," the Supreme Leader defended Foreign Minister Zarif and his negotiating team as "children of the revolution."
+But the acquiescence of the Revolutionary Guard commander Major General Mohammed Ali Jafari to the resumption of negotiations also sounded a cautionary note, which augured the difficulty Rouhani and Zarif would face in selling a nuclear deal to hardliners in Tehran: "Because of the sensitive period during which negotiations must advance, we must remain silent for the time being and hold back our tears...
+It is very sensitive work and the actual goal is removing economic pressure on the people which is very important, so we must progress with care."86